 Before applying to the IRES Rwanda project, please review this 10:20 video that contains information for potential IRES Rwanda applicants:

 Video Link: https://www.youtube.com/watch?v=FSZWwxIw1GU

 If selected for this opportunity, travel costs and a full living stipend are provided to spend 10 weeks in the summer in Rwanda.

-This opportunity is available to RIT graduate students with the following requirements:
+This opportunity is available to undergraduate and graduate students at US-based institutions with the following requirements:

 1. US-citizen or permanent resident

 2. prior GIS classwork (Esri prefered)

 3. Grade point average (GPA) of 3.0 or higher

 5. Available to attend Spring 2022 for research meetings (virtual or in person)

 6. Must commit to being in Rwanda for 10 weeks during Summer 2022